gentics/mesh-ui/README.md

 In production, all JavaScript will be concatenated into a single file anyway so order of loading will not be an issue.

+### Routing
+Routes specific to a single module should be defined at the level of that module.
+Only global routes (e.g. 'login') would be defined in the main app config.

+This is managed by ui-router's support for nested routes.
+The purpose is to prevent a huge and unmanageable routes list from developing as the app grows, and to keep the concerns of single modules all in one place.

+As above, modules are defined in `moduleName.module.js`.
+Routes and other config/run logic for the module (if it exists) should be defined in `moduleName.config.js`.

 ## Modular Components

 Separate to the Angular module definitions, the app is physically organized into logical components, and each component is typically in its own folder.
 This folder contains *all* code